seongkyun-lim/profile/README.md

 - 👋 Hi, I’m @seodam-hst.
 - 👀 I’m interested in Swift, SwiftUI, iOS, macOS.
-- 🌱 I’m currently making writing platform for Korean developers.
+- 🌱 I’m currently making a writing platform for Korean developers.
 - 📫 How to reach me: @seodam_hst on Twitter

 <!---